 There are many plants that do well in hydroponic gardens.
 I suggested starting with the easier plants first, as some plants are trickier to grow than others.

-The goal is to learn, have early success and have fun.
-As you learn more about a plant’s nutrients needs and needs of the specific plants, you can expand your garden with new plants.
+The goal is to learn, have early success, and have fun.
+As you learn more about a plant’s nutrient needs and needs of the specific plants, you can expand your garden with new plants.